 L.M.
 Reid is an Irish writer who has published many articles in magazines and online.

 Barefoot Gen Volumes 1 to 10: This is one of the best Manga Book Series available online.
 These Manga Books are the story of a young Japanese boy Gen and his family living in Hiroshima.
-The first volume starts a few months before the Atomic bomb during World War Two.
+The first volume starts a few months before the Atomic bomb was dropped on the people during World War Two.

 The word Manga means comic book in Japanese.
 But in other parts of the world the word manga means comics written in Japan or by Japanese authors.
 The Manga comic can be over two hundred pages long and has a series of ongoing stories that continue each week.
 These stories can be over twenty pages long.
 The most popular Manga in Japan sells over three million copies a week.